KevinYSH/document/DE-LDKET001_How_to_Setting_Realtek_PHY_LED_Control.md

 **No:DE-LDKET001 2020-02-04**

-# **How to Setting Realtek PHY LED Control**
+# How to Setting Realtek PHY LED Control
 ## Key Word:

 Linux ; Realtek PHY ; RTL8812 ; LED ;

 ## Description

 To use the realtek Ethernet PHY to set the LED configuration in the system,you need to modify the file of realtek.c .
-The realtek.c path is ./kernel/drivers/net/phy/realtek.c
+The realtek.c path is

+`./kernel/drivers/net/phy/realtek.c`
-or
+or `./kernel/drivers/net/ethernet/realtek.c` or other path.
-./kernel/drivers/net/ethernet/stmicro/stmmac/stmmac_mdio.c

 ## Directions

 Need to disable eee LED function and set LED configuration.
-Add the LED register setting in finction code. for example:
+Add the LED register setting in finction code.

+for example:

 a: NXP i.max kernel 5.4.70

  `rtl8211f`

 find the function

 `static int rtl8211f_config_init(struct phy_device *phydev)`

 ```c